-5.4.1 Patrol Boats (WPB)
+5.4.1 Patrol Boats

-Patrol Boats (WPBs) are multi-mission cutters that perform SAR in coastal and deepwater environments.
+Patrol Boats are multi-mission cutters that perform SAR in coastal and deepwater environments.
 Their sea-keeping ability, speed, crew size, and moderate endurance provide an offshore SAR capability.
 WPB characteristics are summarized in Table 5-2.

-- 5.4.1.1 87-Foot "Marine Protector Class" CPB.
-The 87' WPB is an extremely capable short-range SAR vessel.
-They have a 3-day endurance with a range of over 800 nm.
-The 87' WPB is capable of speeds up to 25 kts, and can operate safely in 8-12 foot seas and conduct boat operations in 5-8 foot seas.
-The 87' WPB carries sophisticated electronic navigation equipment capable of SAR planning. - 5.4.1.2 110-Foot (34 Meter) "Island Class" WPB.
+- 5.4.1.1 87-Foot "Marine Protector Class" (WPB).
+The 87' Marine Protector Class is an extremely capable short-range SAR vessel.
+They have a 3-day endurance with a range of over 800 nautical miles.
+The 87' WPB is capable of speeds up to 25 knots, and can operate safely in 8-12 foot seas and conduct small boat operations in 5-8 foot seas.
+The 87' WPB carries sophisticated electronic navigation equipment capable of SAR planning and has a rated towing capacity of 200 tons. - 5.4.1.2 110-Foot "Island Class" (WPB).
 The Island Class motion in heavy seas is greatly reduced through use of a stabilizing fin system.
 They carry a medium sized boat capable of being launched safely in 5-8 foot seas.
 Island Class Patrol Boats have a rated towing capacity of 500 tons but may be capable of towing larger vessels in ideal conditions.
 A and B class cutters have a minimum speed of 9.5 knots on one shaft or 11.5 knots on both shafts.
 This makes it complicated, although possible, for them to tow small vessels.
 All Island Class WPBs are capable of speeds in excess of 26 knots.
-Their range (full fuel load of 10,382 gallons) is 3,300 nautical miles at 12.8 Kts.
+Their range (full fuel load of 10,382 gallons) is 3,300 nautical miles at 12.8 knots.
 Their maximum expected continuous underway period is 5 days without replenishment or 10 days with replenishment.

-5.4.2 Medium and High Endurance Cutters (WMEC and WHEC)
+5.4.2 Medium Endurance Cutters and National Security Cutters (WMEC and WMSL)

-Medium and High Endurance Cutters (WMEC and WHEC) are multi-mission vessels and will perform SAR in coastal and oceanic environments.
+Medium Endurance Cutters and National Security Cutters (WMEC and WMSL) are multimission vessels and will perform SAR in coastal and oceanic environments.
 These cutters serve as excellent platforms as OSCs due to extended operational periods, seaworthiness, range, speed, communications, and space for a large number of survivors and equipment.
-General characteristics of WMECs and WHECs, as provided by Commandant (CG-751), are in Table 5-2.
+General characteristics of WMECs and WMSLs, as provided by Commandant (CG-751), are in Table 5-2.